Division of Fashion Design and Merchandising

 Career Opportunities

-Graduates can pursue careers as creative apparel designers and assistant designers; technical apparel designers and assistant designers; apparel production managers; product developers; product managers; quality control and assurance managers; computer-aided design (CAD) system operators; fabric, textile and print designers; brand developers; pattern makers; sample assistants and makers; and fashion coordinators.
+Graduates can pursue careers as creative apparel designers and assistant designers; technical apparel designers and assistant designers; apparel production managers; product developers; product managers; quality control and assurance managers; computer-aided design (CAD) system operators; fabric, textile, and print designers; brand developers; pattern makers; sample assistants and makers; and fashion coordinators.

 Bachelor of Science in Fashion Merchandising